 - Make copies of your paperwork before you send your appeal.

 - Include your name, address and phone number in your appeal.

 - Include your doctor’s name, address and phone number in your appeal.

 - Include your insurance ID number and any other claim number on everything you send with your appeal.

-- Be as detailed as possible about what you are appealing.
+- Be as detailed as possible.

 - Call your doctor and pharmacy after a few days to make sure they’re working on your appeal.

 - Think you have to do this by yourself.
 Most doctors will assist you.